WHAT ARE TEXTILES?

 Not all textiles are fabric, however, all fabric is a form of textile.

 Textiles are flexible materials consisting of a network of artificial or natural fibers.
-Textile yarn is produced by spinning raw fibres of flax, hemp, wool, cotton, or other materials to produce long strands.
+Textile yarn is produced by spinning raw fibers of polyester, flax, hemp, wool, cotton, or other materials to produce long strands.
 Textiles are formed by knitting, knotting, crocheting, tatting, weaving, braiding or felting.

 Every textile is made from textile fiber.
 Examples of textile fibers include thread, yarn, rayon, chemical fiber short-hair silk, elastic silk, natural silk and metal wire.
-Once the fibers are processed together via weaving, knitting etc they are considered to be true textiles and are then used to create multitudes of manufactured goods and fabrics.
+Once the fibers are processed together via weaving, knitting, etc. they are used to create multitudes of manufactured goods and fabrics.
 Textiles comprise knitted or woven materials used in any way.

-Here at SpeedPro we use printed textiles for many purposes.
-We pride ourselves on our ability to print anything on anything.
-As textiles are one of the fundamental building blocks of fabric and fabric is used in a dizzying amount of our products we want to assure you that we understand the uses and limits of textiles.
+SpeedPro produces printed textiles for many purposes.
+We pride ourselves on our ability to print any graphic on any media.
+As textiles are one of the fundamental building blocks of fabric and fabric is used in a dizzying amount of our products, there are no limits on the uses of textiles.

-Some unique ideas for using printed textiles include use in wall murals.
+Some unique ideas for using printed textiles include use in wall murals and wallpaper.
 Textile wall coverings can highlight as major mural or accent features.
-Textiles really shine in places like the bedroom and when complimenting similar-fabric furniture.
-When considering interior design decisions wall panels can include cork, suede, upholstery, grasscloth, bamboo, brick, masonry, acoustic felt and much, much more.
-In the business world, consider incorporating textiles into signs for a pop-out textured look.
+Textiles really shine in places like the hotel room and when complimenting similar-fabric furniture.
+When considering interior design decisions, wall panels can include cork, suede, upholstery, grasscloth, bamboo, brick, masonry, acoustic felt and much, much more.
+Signs featuring pop-out, textured textiles looks high-class and upscale.

-Swing by any of our SpeedPro national locations to check out the variety of textiles we have available to craft whatever your heart desires.
+Swing by a SpeedPro location to check out the variety of textiles that can be used to upgrade the look and feel of your commercial space.
 Our experienced and professional staff are eager to interact and answer questions to help you design a fully integrated space.